sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/workflow.rst

 Workflow REST API
 ==================

-The Workflow REST API's allow you to interact with the Workflows.
+The Workflow REST APIs allow you to interact with the Workflows.

-Below are the various Workflow API's available in Fire Insights.
+Below are the various Workflow APIs available in Fire Insights.
 They should be executed after you have logged into Fire Insights.

 Create Workflow